What does Bookend do? The crash course...

 - More detailed documentary materials and public events for community engagement on environmental topics.
 For example, plastic pollution and the care we can all take of our pristine wilderness areas.

-- STARTING NOW: student exchanges and linkage projects with schools and communities in THAILAND and KENYA.
+- STUDENT EXCHANGES & LINKAGE PROJECTS with schools and communities in THAILAND and KENYA.
 More detail on these programs can be seen in our updates here and here.

 Bookend has won several awards for the innovation and effectiveness of these projects.
 These awards include:

-- 2013 Bookend's Andrew Hughes - Tasmanian Australian of the Year;
+- 2013 Tasmanian Australian of the Year - Bookend's Andrew Hughes;

 - 2012 Banksia Environmental Foundation Award: GPT Group Community Grant for creating lasting and positive community impact;